Have questions about Estonia’s Digital Nomad Visa? Read on for answers, including how it compares to e-Residency.

 The first step is to carefully read the eligibility requirements set out in question 2 above.

 When applying for a DNV, you can apply for either an Estonian long-stay visa (D-visa) or a short-stay visa (C-visa), depending on your planned period of stay.
+The C-visa is for up to 90 days, and the D-visa is for up to 365 days.
 Applications can be made in English, Estonian, or Russian.
-The state fee for a D visa is €100 and for a C visa is €80.
+The state fee for a D visa is €120 and for a C visa is €90.

 Once you have completed the application form, print a copy and sign it and gather copies of all required supporting documents.
 Submit your application in-person at your nearest Estonian Embassy or Police and Border Guard office (check first whether you need to make an appointment) – and don’t forget your supporting documents!